AnnaMKlussendorf/Master-Thesis/README.txt

 % BIPOLAR VOLCANOES as in Svensson et al. 2020

 %% MODEL
-% AMK_modelcomp
+% AMK_modelcomp.m
 % script to plot model temperature output together with real data
 % and determine bipolar phasing in simulated temperature at approximate location
-% of all considered drilling sites.
+% of all considered drilling sites under different CO2 forcing.
 % uses function mymodelcomp.m